A Special Investigation from The Post and Courier, Charleston, S.C.

 The Darwin Awards allegedly come to mind.

-More interesting though is the sense of entitlement one must possess — an “I want it, I deserve it, I will sure as hell take it” assumption — in order to perpetrate such a crime as self-serving election fraud.
+More interesting though is the sense of entitlement one must possess—an “I want it, I deserve it, I will sure as hell take it” assumption—in order to perpetrate such a crime as self-serving election fraud.
 Although, what a dreary goal that is, cheating to assure oneself the presidency of a student government at a public university unremarkable except for The Koala (and for hiring expensive new deans while fees rise rapidly enough to exclude already-struggling, working- and lower-class students from higher education).

-Without high standards for campus community participation reinforced with actions, without well-articulated and specific condemnation — not censorship — by the administration, without any repercussions for harassing the collective majority of the diverse student body, it is inevitable that at least one student would determine that he would try his hand at, say, election fraud.
+Without high standards for campus community participation reinforced with actions, without well-articulated and specific condemnation—not censorship—by the administration, without any repercussions for harassing the collective majority of the diverse student body, it is inevitable that at least one student would determine that he would try his hand at, say, election fraud.

 Better election fraud than rape.
-And how grateful I suppose we should all be that the unfettered hostility allowed by the CSUSM administration has not in fact escalated to something more violent, to sexual assault or suicide or a campus shooting.
+And how grateful I suppose we should all be that the unfettered hostility tacitly allowed by the CSUSM administration has not in fact escalated to something more violent, to sexual assault or suicide or a campus shooting.
 Yet.

 That is not intended to let anyone off the hook.
 Matt Weaver is absolutely responsible for his behavior, however self-defeating, however unhealthy.
 Whatever he did or didn’t do, that was his decision.

-But the environment on the CSUSM campus in which the violence of discrimination, harassment and threats are repeatedly condoned and hence nurtured, that environment is the responsibility of the administration.
+But the environment on the CSUSM campus in which the violence of discrimination, harassment and threats are repeatedly without condemnation and hence nurtured, that environment is the responsibility of the administration.
 And the administration is as guilty of creating it, as is the person who manufactured votes in the student elections guilty.
 How deeply dismaying, both of them.

 On the lighter side, as one student suggested: Matt Weaver arrested?
 Now that is humor.